 Well that got exciting rather quickly.
 I forgot how nice it was to win the opener for the season.

-In what started off as the type of game that made me drink even faster than anticipated, this game took a turn for the better in the 2nd half.
+In what started off as a disappointing bout, this game took a turn for the better in the 2nd half.
 The first quarter featured a grand total of 0 points combined between the two teams.
 It wasn't until the 2nd quarter that the field goals started flying.
 Ficken hit 35 and 36 yarders, while Ross Krautman hit a 32 yarder for the Orange.
 Aside from those scores, the first half was nothing to get excited about, featuring a few turnovers, one by Ferguson, in his only appearance today, one on a Hackenberg interception, and one on a Steven Obeng-Agyapong forced fumble and fumble recovery.

 The second half provided far more fireworks.
 Allen Robinson returned for the second half of play after not participating in the first half, due to apparent disciplinary reasons.
 And it was like he never left at all.
 ARob finished with a casual 133 yards, on 7 catches and a touchdown.
 However, Cuse was able to answer right back with a touchdown of their own, after a longggg gain on a blown coverage by Malcolm Willis.
 I'm sure we'd all like to see more from the senior leader in the secondary.
 However, Penn State was able to bounce back with a 46 yard field goal from Ficken, before Hackenberg unloaded on a 54 yard touchdown pass to Geno Lewis.
 You should get used to seeing that, because it's going to happen quite often over the next few years.
 Cuse came back and scored another touchdown to put the score deficit to 6, but Penn State was able to hold on thanks to a Trevor Williams interception (As I predicted), to seal the deal.
 More analysis will come for this game later on, but for now, let's move to the grades.